BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Parameters

-The functoid takes one mandatory input parameters:
+The functoid takes one mandatory input parameter:

-The output of the functoid is a string, Example: Sandro Pereira
+The output of the functoid is a string.
+Example: Sandro Pereira

 Configuration Functoids